mplatzer/BTYDplus/README.md

 * Pareto/NBD variant (HB) - Abe, Makoto.
 "Counting your customers one by one: A hierarchical Bayes extension to the Pareto/NBD model."
 Marketing Science 28.3 (2009): 541-553.

-* Pareto/GGG (HB) - Platzer, Michael, and Thomas Reutterer. forthcoming...
+* Pareto/GGG (HB) - Platzer, Michael, and Thomas Reutterer.
+"Ticking Away the Moments: Timing Regularity Helps to Better Predict Customer Activity."
+Marketing Science (2016).